bluesky-social/atproto-website/content/blog/create-post.md

     return spans
 ```

+Note: The facet `start` and `stop` values are counted by UTF-8 bytes, not Unicode codepoints, graphemes, or grapheme clusters.
+In the above Python snippet, we use regex matching over bytestrings directly (which is supported by the Python standard library).

+Once the facet segments have been parsed out, we can then turn them into `app.bsky.richtext.facet` objects.
+You can view the schema of a facet object [here](https://atproto.com/lexicons/app-bsky-richtext#appbskyrichtextfacet).

+This schema requires:
-Once the facet segments have been parsed out, then need to be turned in to `app.bsky.richtext.facet` objects.
-Handles must be resolved to DIDs, which can be done server-side using the `com.atproto.identity.resolveHandle` endpoint.
+- Handles must be resolved to DIDs, which can be done server-side using the `com.atproto.identity.resolveHandle` endpoint.

-The facet Lexicon schema allows both `app.bsky.richtext.facet#mention` and `app.bsky.richtext.facet#link` objects to appear in the `features` array of a facet.
-Because of this flexiblity, a `$type` field needs to be included in each object to disambiguate between the two.
+- Since both `app.bsky.richtext.facet#mention` and `app.bsky.richtext.facet#link` objects can appear in the `features` array of a facet, a `$type` field needs to be included in each object to disambiguate between the two.

+Here's a Python script to parse the facets from the text and resolve the handles to DIDs:

 ```python
 def parse_facets(text: str) -> List[Dict]: